 In addition, EMV is actually an encryption standard that uses triple DES, RSA, and SHA cryptographic algorithms for authentication purposes.
-This makes the chips much more secure than analog information found on magnetic stripes, securing information against card cloning, skimming, and other techniques.
+This makes the chips much more secure than analog information found on magnetic stripes.
+In turn, it helps secure information against card cloning, skimming, and other techniques.

-This means with EMV, transaction information is encrypted on the card, rather than the terminal, making these transactions much more secure and shifting liability to the card issuer, rather the business processing it.
+This means with EMV, transaction information is encrypted on the card, rather than the terminal.
+That makes transactions much more secure.
+It also shifts liability to the card issuer, rather the business processing it.

 Chip Cards Aren’t Secure without PINs

-Along the same lines, there's a misconception that because the US switch is mostly chip and signature cards (instead of chip and PIN) that the chip cards aren't secure.
+Along the same lines, there’s a misconception that because the US switch is mostly chip and signature cards (instead of chip and PIN) that the chip cards aren’t secure.
 However, even chip cards without a PIN are more secure than magnetic strip cards.
-Chip card information is encrypted at the point of sale, making it harder to skim data and clone cards.
+Chip cards encrypt data at the point of sale, making it harder to skim or clone cards.

 Digital Transactions found that implementing chip and PIN would cost more than it would save in fraud, suggesting that the US switch to chip and signature was a more prudent balance of cost and security.